 DML Mission Statement

-- Foster and promote a welcoming and pluralistic environment that is inclusive of the entire college community.
+- Foster and promote a welcoming and pluralistic environment that is inclusive of the entire student community.

 - Identify, assess, and promote social justice for the campus community.